Geoffrey D. Dabelko

-Geoffrey D. Dabelko is Professor and Associate Dean at the Voinovich School of Leadership and Public Service at Ohio University in Athens, OH.
+Geoffrey D. Dabelko is a Professor at the Voinovich School of Leadership and Public Service at Ohio University in Athens, OH.
 He teaches and conducts research on environment, peacebuilding, and security; global environmental politics; climate change and security; and environmental leadership.
 He is currently focusing on the conflict and peacebuilding potential of climate change responses and environmental peacebuilding.
 He co-directs the Ohio University National Capital Internship Program and the annual Environmental Peacebuilding and Sustainability study abroad program in the Balkans.
 From 2012-2018, he served as Director of the Environmental Studies Program.

 Dabelko serves as a senior advisor to the Environmental Change and Security Program (ECSP), a nonpartisan policy forum on environment, population, and security issues at the Woodrow Wilson International Center for Scholars in Washington, D.C.
 From 1997-2012, he served as director of ECSP, working with policymakers, practitioners, and scholars grappling with the complex connections that link environment, health, population, conflict, and security.